 How much does it cost to take a caravan on the Isle of Wight ferry?

-Very broadly, taking a caravan on the Isle of Wight ferry will cost you about £100 to £350.
+Very broadly, taking a caravan on the Isle of Wight ferry in 2025 will cost you about £150 to £500.

-The prices rise as the ferry fills up so a half empty 3am crossing in January will cost less than the last space on an August bank holiday crossing.
+The prices are higher on the more popular crossings, so a half empty 3am crossing in January will cost less than the last space on an August bank holiday crossing.

-I’m not a caravan owner, but I did a few tests for a week long return in 2020 and 2021 and came up with these quotes:
+I did a few tests for a week long return in 2025 and came up with these quotes:

-The prices rise as the ferry fills up so a half empty 3am crossing in January will cost less than the last space on an August bank holiday crossing.
+The prices are higher on the more popular crossings, so a half empty 3am crossing in January will cost less than the last space on an August bank holiday crossing.

-I’m not a caravan owner, but I did a few tests for a week long return in 2020 and 2021 and came up with these quotes:
+I did a few tests for a week long return in 2025 and came up with these quotes:

 So, what’s your advice on the cheapest way of taking a caravan to the Isle of Wight?